 - Some wholesale companies like Gildan even produce garments with labels that are easy to tear away.
-This is an attractive option for customers who want to relabel but don’t want to pay for a more “careful” and expensive way of getting rid of the label.
+This is an attractive option for customers who want to relabel but don’t want to pay for a more “careful” and expensive way of removing the label.

-- Most of the time, the one doing the alterations gets rid of the brand label and keeps the one about care and handling.
+- Most of the time, the one doing the alterations removes the brand label and keeps the one about care and handling.
 Kanha provides garment sewing and relabeling services.

-- Ask the supplier and Kanha if you’re unsure whether you can relabel a certain product.
+- Ask the supplier and Kanha if you’re unsure whether you can relabel a specific product.